Donald Trump’s win prompts shock, relief from USF students

 Former Republican President Donald Trump won the 2024 presidential race and will step back into office as the 47th president of the U.S. in January, according to the Associated Press

 Trump beat Democratic Vice President Kamala Harris by 69 electoral votes at the time of publication.
-Florida accounted for 30 of the electoral votes, with a 50.69% majority for Trump in Hillsborough County.
+Florida accounted for 30 of those electoral votes.
+Trump also had a 50.69% majority of the total votes cast in Hillsborough County, according to unofficial tallies form the Supervisor of Elections Office.

 Seventeen electoral votes between Arizona and Nevada were still pending at the time of publication.
 However, Trump is leading in both states, according to the Associated Press.